Microsoft Copilot Pricing & Licensing Guide for Business

 Microsoft Copilot is part of a broader wave of generative AI integration into productivity software.
 First announced at Microsoft’s Build/IRC events around 2023, Microsoft 365 Copilot embeds AI assistants into familiar Office apps.
 Technically, the initial Copilot release in March 2023 was powered by OpenAI’s GPT-4 model ([1]).
 The assistant can draft emails, summarize documents or meetings, analyze data in Excel, and even integrate with organizational knowledge via Microsoft Graph.
 In Microsoft’s words, Copilot is “available as an add-on to Microsoft 365” ([9]) that “enhances productivity and creativity” by providing AI-driven features within Word, Excel, PowerPoint, Outlook, Teams, OneNote, etc. ([9]) ([2]).

 At launch, Copilot was targeted at larger enterprises, but over time Microsoft expanded it to include small and medium businesses and ultimately consumers.
-For example, early press noted Copilot’s cost and availability for business customers: a $30/user/month fee was announced at a July 2023 partner event ([15]).
-By late 2024 and into 2025, Microsoft introduced new Copilot tiers targeted at various segments: a $20 Copilot Pro plan for individuals/small businesses ([16]), and in 2025 Microsoft 365 Premium (a $19.99/mo subscription for individuals) which bundles Office apps with Copilot access ([7]).
-There is also a free Copilot Chat option (using GPT-4) for business users to experiment with generative agents; however, advanced features (like summarizing Teams calls or automatically making presentations) still require the paid Copilot subscription ([4]).
+For example, early press noted Copilot’s cost and availability for business customers: a $30/user/month fee was announced at a July 2023 partner event ([17]).
+By late 2024 and into 2025, Microsoft introduced new Copilot tiers targeted at various segments: a $20 Copilot Pro plan for individuals/small businesses ([18]), and in 2025 Microsoft 365 Premium (a $19.99/mo subscription for individuals) which bundles Office apps with Copilot access ([6]).
+There is also a Copilot Chat option for business users, though its scope has narrowed significantly: starting April 15, 2026, Copilot Chat access in Word, Excel, PowerPoint, and OneNote was restricted for users without a paid Copilot license, particularly at organizations with 2,000+ employees ([7]).

 Microsoft’s investment in Copilot is substantial.
 Reuters reports that Microsoft planned around $80 billion in cloud/data-center spending in FY2023–2024 to support AI services, including Copilot ([19]).
 This massive infrastructure outlay underscores Microsoft’s strategy to make Copilot a core future offering.Early adoption results are mixed: an Australian government R&D trial (300 users over 6 months) “showed improved productivity and efficiency in structured tasks” (e.g. meeting summaries, email drafting), but also highlighted limitations and ethical concerns (especially data privacy) ([20]).
 These findings suggest that while Copilot has clear utility in routine business workflows, organizations and regulators are also grappling with its implications.